RPasecky/RPasecky.github.io/portfolio.md

-Below is an overview of each of my major projects to date, If you'd like to learn more about a project in particular, keep scrolling
+See the video below for an overview of my major projects to date.
+If you'd like to learn more about a project in particular, keep scrolling

 <iframe width="560" height="315" align="center" src="https://www.youtube.com/embed/l-jRFphHKY0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>